Adeshwasane04/FrontEnd-Development/README.md

 This introductory topic sets the stage for an exciting journey into advanced web animation techniques.
 GSAP (GreenSock Animation Platform), ScrollTrigger, Locomotive, and other tools are introduced as powerful resources for creating dynamic and engaging web animations.

+-Defination:GSAP (GreenSock Animation Platform) is a powerful JavaScript library used for creating high-performance animations in web development.
+It allows developers to animate various properties of HTML elements, CSS, SVG, and more, with precise control over timing, sequencing, and easing.
+GSAP is known for its speed, flexibility, and cross-browser compatibility, making it a popular choice for creating engaging and interactive web experiences.
+It functions as a robust tool for animating anything that JavaScript can access, offering advanced features like timelines, sequencing, and special effects through plugins.

 Include GSAP Using CDN link